rtdarwin/muQhttpd/README.md

 ```

 ## 3. Run

+muQhttpd is supposed to run in a Linux environment, because it contains several linux-specific features.

 muQhttpd arranges its files in three seperate directories(default `./www, ./conf ./log`).
 You can ovveride each default directory by specifying it in the configuration file `logdir/muqhttpd.conf`, then use `--confdir|-c` option to tell muQhttpd.